mdeweerd/LogToCheckStyle/README.md

 # Log2CheckStyle

-Convert a log to CheckStyle format for easy integration with GitHub Actions and continuous integration pipelines.
+Convert a log to another format for easy integration with GitHub Actions, continuous integration pipelines and other purposes.

 ## Features